 An agile approach to estimating and planning succeeds in finding such a solution because planning is done at different levels and re-planning occurs frequently.
 You start with high-level requirements that become more detailed as you learn more about the product you are building.
 You start with high-level architectural representations that materialize towards a detailed design as you actually begin developing while working on the product.
 You might think of this as rolling wave planning or progressive elaboration.
 The idea is that you plan based on what you know, and plan more as you learn more.

 In Agile, you use three levels of planning: release planning, iteration planning, and daily planning.
 The release plan looks ahead for the duration of the release, typically three to six months.
 An iteration plan looks at only the duration of one iteration or sprint, which is typically two to four weeks.
 A daily plan is the result of team member commitments made to each other during the daily standup meeting.

 Teamwork and Collaboration

-At the core of Scrum is the concept of a team, a high-performance cross-functional team which is responsible for the execution of the scope and delivering a working software.
+At the core of Scrum is the concept of a team, a high-performance cross-functional team that is responsible for the execution of the scope and delivering working software.

-The keys to successes in any process are clarity, accountability and measurable progress.
+The keys to success in any process are clarity, accountability, and measurable progress.

 Understanding the role of Product Owner

-The Product Owner has a key role in Scrum as it requires complex knowledge of work to analyze, elaborate and communicate requirements.
-The concepts of Product Owner and Proxy Product Owner within Agile methodology add comprehensibility and objectivity in the processes.
+The Product Owner has a key role in Scrum as it requires a complex knowledge of work to analyze, elaborate, and communicate requirements.
+The concepts of Product Owner and Proxy Product Owner within the Agile Development Methodology add comprehensibility and objectivity in the processes.
 The Proxy Product Owner (PO) collaborates with the product owner to: